Matt Vierling Player Props: Tigers vs. White Sox

-On Friday, Matt Vierling (hitting .316 in his past 10 games) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 6:40 PM ET.
+The Detroit Tigers, including Matt Vierling (.308 batting average in his past 10 games), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the White Sox.
+In his previous game he had a hitless performance (0-for-4) against the White Sox.

 Matt Vierling Game Info & Props vs. the White Sox